 Record typhoon in Asia and Australia, warmer in the Arctic, but very cold in the north of the United States.
 Every new record is proof, shows facts!

 Changes in Earth's climate have harmed many humans!

 Please email us your thoughts + questions!

-Check our 1000+ web-pages or have a look into our BSB-book, our NASA website, our Water facts encyclopedia + our Air facts encyclopedia
+Check our over 1000 secure web-pages or have a look into our online-book, our NASA website, our Water facts encyclopedia + our Air facts encyclopedia

 our Geology pages or have fun with our many quizzes!

 The future of Earth lies in our hands